 where i = 1, …, N designates choice alternatives, each of which receive selective input Vi and non-selective baseline input B. τR, τG, and τD are the time constants for the R, G, and D units.
-The weights ωij represent the coupling strength between excitatory units Rj and gain control units Gi, with each inhibitory unit driven by a weighted sum of its excitatory inputs; the parameter α controls the strength of recurrent self-excitation on R units.
+The weights ωij represent the coupling strength between excitatory units Rj and inhibitory (gain control) units Gi, with each G unit driven by a weighted sum of excitatory inputs from Rs and a non-selective baseline input G0 and inhibited by its neighboring Di; the parameter α controls the strength of recurrent self-excitation on R units.
 Finally, β weights the coupling strength between the excitatory Ri and the disinhibitory Di units and is presumed to be under external (task-triggered) control.

+[Insert Figure 2 about here]

+[Insert Figure 2-figure supplement 1 about here]

 Dynamic divisive normalization preserved in the LDDM